douglaslloyd/integration-platform-docs/docs/integration-agent/advanced-topics/scriptable-agent-registration.md

 ## Prerequisites

 * DataCloud or Avalanche Subscription
-* Install Integration Agent 3.1.0 or later.
+* Install Integration Agent 3.1.0 or later
-* Enable an API Password for the User registering the Agent.
+* Enable an API Password for the User registering the Agent
-* Access to an API tool such as Postman, SoapUI, or Curl.
+* Access to an API tool such as Postman, SoapUI, or Curl

 ## Step 1: Retrieve an Access Token